shatayu1210/Portfolio/README.md

 # Portfolio
-A collection of projects showcasing skills in ETL, Data Modeling/Manipulation, AI/ML, and Web Development
+A collection of projects showcasing skills in ETL, Data Modeling/Manipulation, AI/ML, and Distributed Full-Stack Engineering